The Motley Fool

 The Motley Fool is a private financial and investing advice company based in Alexandria, Virginia.
-It was founded in July 1993 by co-chairmen and brothers David Gardner and Tom Gardner, and Erik Rydholm, who has since left the company.
+It was founded in July 1993 by co-chairmen and brothers David Gardner and Tom Gardner, and Todd Etter and Erik Rydholm.
 The company employs over 300 people worldwide.

 Company name

-The name “Motley Fool” is taken from Shakespeare’s comedy As You Like It.
+The name “Motley Fool” is taken from Shakespeare's comedy As You Like It.
 It references the one character – the court jester – who could speak the truth to the Duke without having his head lopped off.

 History

 Early years

 In 1994, The Motley Fool published a series of statements online promoting a nonexistent sewage-disposal company.
 The messages, which were an April Fool's joke designed to teach a lesson about penny stock investing, garnered widespread attention, including an article in The Wall Street Journal.
 In August that year, the Gardners parlayed their one-year-old investment newsletter into a content partnership with America Online (AOL).
 In December, they were profiled in the "Talk of the Town" section of the New Yorker.

 In 1996, David and Tom Gardner published The Motley Fool Investment Guide, which ranked on bestseller lists for The New York Times and Bloomberg Businessweek.
 The book was controversial; Bloomberg wrote about The Motley Fool's "Fanatical following", while a PBS Frontline episode described the company as made up of "20-somethings" giving "so-called advice".

 In 1997, the Motley Fool's online presence moved from AOL to its own domain, Fool.com, where it continued to provide investment advice under an advertising-based revenue model.